buzzabout docs

 What's exposed

-When to use MCP vs the API
+When to use MCP vs REST

 Use MCPUse REST

-Next
+Next steps

 On this page